filbot/friend-printer/README.md

 ## Hardware

 - Raspberry Pi Zero 2 W (Pi 3 or 4 also fine)
-- Generic USB ESC/POS thermal receipt printer — built and tested on a [POS-5890C](https://www.amazon.com/dp/B07ZS5RH8Y) (58mm)
+- Generic USB ESC/POS thermal receipt printer (58mm)
 - Power supply for both, or a single barrel-to-USB splitter so the appliance has one cord

 ## Software